noahehall/multicloud/aws/exams/architecture.md

 #### file transfer

+- file transfers directly into and out of Amazon S3 or Amazon EFS
 - in AWS
   - AWS Transfer: file transfers in/out of S3/EFS using SFTP, FTPS, FTP

 #### data synchronization & online transfer

+- moving data between on-premises storage systems and AWS Storage services and between AWS Storage services
 - in AWS
   - AWS DataSync: online data transfer service moving data between on-premises storage systems and AWS and between AWS services

 #### offline data transfer & migration

+- run operations in austere, non-datacenter environments, and in locations where there’s lack of consistent network connectivity.
 - in AWS
   - AWS Snow: offers several physical devices and capacity points, most with built-in computing capabilities